cameronjamesw/glamapaws/README.md

 ### Stretched Radio Buttons

-When viewing the Contact Us page on an iOS device with a screen width smaller than 768px the Radio input stretches greater than the screen width.
+When viewing the Contact Us page on an iOS device with a screen width smaller than 768px the radio input stretches greater than the screen width.
 Flex-box has been used in order to wrap the radio buttons, so it is assumed that this is potentially causing the issue.

 When viewing the live sight on an Andrid device (Samsumng A14) there is no issue with the display of the radio buttons.